-Not only does putting off your taxes create a major source of stress that hangs over you, if you don’t file on time, you can face interest charges, a failure to file penalty, and a failure to pay penalty.
+Not only does putting off your taxes create a major source of stress that hangs over you, if you don’t file on time, you can face interest charges, a failure to file penalty, a failure to pay penalty, and even jail time in the most egregious cases.
 These fines are cumulative, so they add up over time and end up costing you far more than you would have paid otherwise.

 Here are a few things to be aware in order to minimize your tax liability and to make the process go as smoothly as possible this year.